skip to Main Content

 Dealing with Secondary Trauma in the Legal Profession [Webinar]

-This article is for informational purposes only.
-It is not intended to be used in place of professional advice, treatment, or care in any way.
-Lawyers, law students, judges, and other legal professionals in Massachusetts can find more on scheduling a Free & Confidential appointment with a licensed clinician here.
+This article and any resources contained therein are for informational purposes only.
+They are not intended to be used in place of legal or professional advice, treatment, or care in any way.
+Lawyers, law students, judges, and other legal professionals in Massachusetts can find more on scheduling a Free & Confidential appointment with a licensed clinician or a law practice management advisor here.

 Learn the science of secondary trauma and how to limit its impact on your mental health as a lawyer from Anne Haag with this 40-minute installment of Webinars for Busy Lawyers.